How does genetic variation contribute to multiple sclerosis?

 Summary

-Dr Nicholas Blackburn will study families where multiple members have MS. They will look for changes in genes that may lead to MS by comparing the genes of family members with MS to those who do not have MS. The changes may be rare in the general population but can be repeated in a single family because of shared genetics.
+Dr Nicholas Blackburn will study families where multiple members have MS. He will look for changes in genes that may lead to MS by comparing the genes of family members with MS to those who do not have MS. The changes may be rare in the general population but can be repeated in a single family because of shared genetics.
 After finding these changes, Dr Blackburn will identify how they contribute to MS development.

-Dr Blackburn will study the changes that occur in MS families using laboratory-based experimental cell models.
+Dr Blackburn will study the changes that occur in MS families using laboratory-based cell models.
 This will help determine how these rare changes make the cells of people with MS act differently.
 These cell models will be made directly from cells donated by the family members with MS and, for comparison, their unaffected relatives, who do not have the genetic changes.

 Stages of the research process

-Fundamental laboratory
+Fundamental laboratory Research

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.

-Lab to clinic timeline: 10+ years
+Lab to clinic timeline

-Research
+Translational Research

 Research that builds on fundamental scientific research to develop new therapies, medical procedures or diagnostics and advances it closer to the clinic.

-Lab to clinic timeline: 5+ years
+Lab to clinic timeline

-and Clinical Trials
+Clinical Studies and Clinical Trials

 Clinical research is the culmination of fundamental and translational research turning those research discoveries into treatments and interventions for people with MS.

-Lab to clinic timeline: 1-5 years
+Lab to clinic timeline

 Read More